 In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a new drug application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
-Two of our drug candidates, Oxytrex and PTI-901, are in Phase III clinical trials.
-In September 2004, we received regulatory clearance to initiate clinical studies with Remoxy in the United States.
+Oxytrex, PTI-901 and Remoxy are in Phase III clinical trials in the United States.

-Our Phase III trials may not demonstrate the safety or efficacy of our drug candidates.
+Our Phase III clinical trials may not demonstrate the safety or efficacy of our drug candidates.
 Success in pre-clinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 Results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.
 FDA guidelines recommend that the efficacy of new painkillers be demonstrated in more than one clinical model of pain.
-This means that even if one of our Phase III trials demonstrates positive results for our drug candidates, we are likely to have to demonstrate positive results in one or more additional Phase III clinical trials prior to receiving broad label FDA approval for treatment of severe chronic pain.
-Even if the results of our Phase III trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical and clinical studies before we can submit NDAs or obtain FDA approvals for our drug candidates.
+This means that even if one of our Phase III clinical trials demonstrates positive results for our drug candidates, we are likely to have to demonstrate positive results in one or more additional Phase III clinical trials prior to receiving broad label FDA approval for treatment of severe chronic pain.
+Even if the results of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical and clinical studies before we can submit NDAs or obtain FDA approvals for our drug candidates.